ideonate/cdsdashboards/docs/chapters/customization/customization.rst

 hide the 'named servers' section on the home page, and restrict which 'presentation types' (frameworks such as Voilà, Streamlit, etc.) that should be available for Dashboards.

-:ref:`useroptions` covers settings affecting individual dashboard servers.
+:ref:`useroptions` covers settings affecting individual dashboard servers (spawner config).

 :ref:`finetune` explores generic JupyterHub settings that may make sense now that you have non-technical users logging in.
 For example, launching straight into 'My Server' may not be the best landing page for those users.